Tanay-Kar/ytdl/README.md

 <img src=https://user-images.githubusercontent.com/93914273/233820815-8806bc55-478a-4735-849a-afdf159c233f.png>
 </p>

-## Quick start with use as a module
-This module can also be used as a
 ## Notes
 - A FFmpeg binary (for windows and linux) is included in the package as a backup solution for situations where an existing FFmpeg installation is not available, but a system-wide installation is still recommended for optimal performance.